Landwind X7: Controversy

 The Landwind X7 received worldwide media attention because of the car's resemblance to the Range Rover Evoque.
 Although the designs of the cars are similar, the X7 was barely over one third of the price of the Evoque when the former hit the market.
 Prices of the X7 started at ¥135,000 (US$ 21,700 as of August 2015), while the starting price of the Evoque amounted to ¥398,000 (US$ 64,000 as of August 2015).
 After a new smaller engine was introduced in 2017, the X7's starting price dropped to just under ¥100,000 (US$ 15,000 as of November 2017).
-Kits for the X7 are sold in China in order to make the car look more like the Evoque.
+Body kits for the X7 are sold in China in order to make the car look more like the Evoque.
 Such kits include the grille, logos, and badges of the Evoque.

-The unveiling of the X7 came just after Land Rover's parent company Jaguar Land Rover opened a new factory in the Chinese city Changshu in October 2014.
-The factory produces the Evoque and Discovery Sport for the Chinese market.
+The unveiling of the X7 came just after Land Rover's parent company Jaguar Land Rover opened a new factory with Chery in the Chinese city Changshu in October 2014.
+The factory produces the Evoque and the Discovery Sport for the Chinese market.
 The Evoque was unveiled for the Chinese market in November 2014 at the Guangzhou Auto Show, where the X7 was unveiled as well.
 Sales of the Evoque in China started in March 2015, five months before sales of the X7 began.